MASantos/DragonCompSci/Bash-Tutorial-101.md

 * 14-15 ) Defines the function that the bash trapping mechanism will call whenever a command returns an error status value, that is, roughly, whenever a statment ends in an error.
 * 17-18 ) Defines the function that exits the script in a well-controlled way whenever there is an error.
 A call to this function may well be the last statement of function `trapFailurerMsgLogFile`
 * 20 ) This constitutes the **call** to function `main` which triggers the execution of the whole script.
 We are passing to this function the argument `$@`.
 Eventhough it looks like one single argument, the shell unfolds it into **_all arguments we passed to the script when we called it from the command line_**.

+#### Why such order
+Setting up the trapping mechanism must be done as soon as possible, lest we miss to react on some errors.

+The very first two functions shall be the `usage` and the main function.
+The reason is simple: we write code not for the computer, but for others to read it and understand as quickly and easily as possible what our code does.

+By writing the usage first, even other developers can quickly get an idea of how this program is expected to work.
+If they are experienced enough, it may even give them a hint on how it is designed and the underlying logic.

+By writing the `main` function next, we offer a chance to the interested reader to quickly get a grasp of the logic of the program.

+Furthermore, we will see that often we will have`main` handle the command line arguments.
+If so, we will deal with them almost at the very top of the function `main`'s body.
+Thus, by being the second function of the script, the interested developer will quickly and easily have access to the command line behavior of the script.
+This facilitates modifying such behavior; and, when doing so, modifying as well the usage help accordingly, as it right there above the arguments handling code.

+The only exception to `main` being the second function is if we define an extra function `getArguments` whose task would be precisely to deal with the command line arguments.

+In such a case, `getArguments` shall come as the second function of the script, immediately followed by `main`.

+To summarize our leading idea on the order of things: **First, instructions and goal of the script, then logic, and finally the details**.